johnathansult/hackathon-2016/README.md

 # hackathon-2016
-Collaboration repository for the 2016 Hackathon in Hawaii.
+Collaboration repository for the 2016 AT&T Hackathon in Hawaii.